Code of Conduct

 SUSTAINABLE COLLECTION

-• The collector should not be collecting more than 20% of the seed resource of the plant population mature at the moment of collection.
+- The collector should not be collecting more than 20% of the seed resource of the plant population mature at the moment of collection when collecting annual or endangered species (see chapter 3.4 ENSCONET Manual).

 GENETIC CONSIDERATION

-• The collector should collect no less than 50 plants in the wild for the constitution of seed batch.
+- The collector should collect no less than 50 plants in the wild for the constitution of seed batch if available.

 TRACEABILITY AND REPORTING